julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid-folklore.md

 Some plants were feared, some crowned, and others carefully avoided depending on their power.

-**[Queen of Herbs, Devil’s Plants & Sacred Powers in Witchcraft](/most-powerful-herbs-witchcraft/)** explores how these roles were defined across cultures.
+**[Queen of Herbs, Devil’s Plants & Sacred Powers in Witchcraft](/most-powerful-herbs-witchcraft/)** explores how herbs were classified as sacred, dangerous, or spiritually powerful across traditions.

+Some plants were not just avoided, but considered too dangerous to handle casually.
+**[Forbidden Herbs in Folklore: Plants Too Dangerous to Use Lightly](/forbidden-herbs-global-folk-magic/)** explores these high-risk plants across global traditions.

 If you want to know *what witches do grow*, explore: